xbeat/Machine-Learning/README.md

 Self-Attention in Transformers

 Self-attention is a key mechanism in Transformer models, allowing the model to weigh the importance of different parts of the input sequence when processing each element.
 It enables the model to capture contextual relationships within the data.

+## Variational Autoencoders Generative Models with Deep Learning

+Understanding VAE Architecture

+A Variational Autoencoder combines probabilistic inference with neural networks, creating a powerful generative model.
+The architecture consists of an encoder network that maps input data to a latent distribution and a decoder network that reconstructs the input from sampled latent vectors.

 ## Exploring NeuralForecast Using Python